linisastald/Loot-Tracker-PF1e/README.md

 ## Bugs

-- appraisalRoll broken in lootController.
+- Not all appraisals showing
 - Unidentified loot not show in unprocessed loot page